 Click HERE to obtain State Unemployment Tax ID

 Alabama Wage and Hour Laws

 There is no state-mandated minimum wage law in Alabama.
-Employers in Alabama subject to the Fair Labor Standards Act must follow the federal minimum wage standard of $7.25 per hour.
+Covered employers in Alabama subject to the Fair Labor Standards Act must follow the federal minimum wage standard of $7.25 per hour.

-There is no state-mandated overtime law in Alabama.
+There is no state-mandated overtime law in Alabama for private employers.
 Covered employers in Alabama must follow the federal overtime laws as prescribed in the Fair Labor Standards Act (FLSA).

 There are no state-mandated standards related to frequency of pay periods.
 Covered employers in Alabama must follow the federal requirement that wages are due on the regular payday for the pay period covered.

 Because Alabama and federal law vary in the number of exemptions permitted, employees must use the state form A4 and may not use the federal W-4 as a substitute.
 Get the Alabama State A4 Form HERE.

 For more information on Alabama’s withholding rules, please click HERE.

 Alabama State Resources